Azhilus/theFrontendDictionary/CSS/Vanilla CSS Overview.md

-1. -webkit-appearance: Specifies how an element should be styled if it's rendered using the WebKit engine.
+**1. -webkit-appearance:** Specifies how an element should be styled if it's rendered using the WebKit engine.

-2. -webkit-border-before: Sets the properties for a pseudo-element that appears before the border of an element.
+**2. -webkit-border-before:** Sets the properties for a pseudo-element that appears before the border of an element.

-3. -webkit-border-before-color: Sets the color of the pseudo-element that appears before the border of an element.
+**3. -webkit-border-before-color:** Sets the color of the pseudo-element that appears before the border of an element.

-4. -webkit-border-before-style: Sets the style of the pseudo-element that appears before the border of an element.
+**4. -webkit-border-before-style:** Sets the style of the pseudo-element that appears before the border of an element.

-5. -webkit-border-before-width: Sets the width of the pseudo-element that appears before the border of an element.
+**5. -webkit-border-before-width:** Sets the width of the pseudo-element that appears before the border of an element.

-6. -webkit-border-end: Sets the properties for a pseudo-element that appears at the end of the border of an element.
+**6. -webkit-border-end:** Sets the properties for a pseudo-element that appears at the end of the border of an element.

-7. -webkit-border-end-color: Sets the color of the pseudo-element that appears at the end of the border of an element.
+**7. -webkit-border-end-color:** Sets the color of the pseudo-element that appears at the end of the border of an element.

-8. -webkit-border-end-style: Sets the style of the pseudo-element that appears at the end of the border of an element.
+**8. -webkit-border-end-style:** Sets the style of the pseudo-element that appears at the end of the border of an element.

-9. -webkit-border-end-width: Sets the width of the pseudo-element that appears at the end of the border of an element.
+**9. -webkit-border-end-width:** Sets the width of the pseudo-element that appears at the end of the border of an element.

-10. -webkit-border-start: Sets the properties for a pseudo-element that appears at the start of the border of an element.
+**10. -webkit-border-start:** Sets the properties for a pseudo-element that appears at the start of the border of an element.

-11. -webkit-border-start-color: Sets the color of the pseudo-element that appears at the start of the border of an element.
+**11. -webkit-border-start-color:** Sets the color of the pseudo-element that appears at the start of the border of an element.

-12. -webkit-border-start-style: Sets the style of the pseudo-element that appears at the start of the border of an element.
+**12. -webkit-border-start-style:** Sets the style of the pseudo-element that appears at the start of the border of an element.

-13. -webkit-border-start-width: Sets the width of the pseudo-element that appears at the start of the border of an element.
+**13. -webkit-border-start-width:** Sets the width of the pseudo-element that appears at the start of the border of an element.

-14. -webkit-box-reflect: Creates a reflection of the element.
+**14. -webkit-box-reflect:** Creates a reflection of the element.

-15. -webkit-font-size-delta: Sets a delta adjustment to the font size.
+**15. -webkit-font-size-delta:** Sets a delta adjustment to the font size.

-16. -webkit-highlight: Sets the color of the highlight when the element is selected.
+**16. -webkit-highlight:** Sets the color of the highlight when the element is selected.

-17. -webkit-hyphenate-character: Sets the character used to indicate a hyphenation point.
+**17. -webkit-hyphenate-character:** Sets the character used to indicate a hyphenation point.

-18. -webkit-line-clamp: Limits the number of lines in an element.
+**18. -webkit-line-clamp:** Limits the number of lines in an element.

-19. -webkit-mask: Applies a mask to the element.
+**19. -webkit-mask:** Applies a mask to the element.

-20. -webkit-mask-box-image: Sets the image to be used as a mask border.
+**20. -webkit-mask-box-image:** Sets the image to be used as a mask border.

-21. -webkit-mask-box-image-outset: Specifies the amount by which the mask border image area extends beyond the border box.
+**21. -webkit-mask-box-image-outset:** Specifies the amount by which the mask border image area extends beyond the border box.

-22. -webkit-mask-box-image-repeat: Specifies how the mask border image is repeated.
+**22. -webkit-mask-box-image-repeat:** Specifies how the mask border image is repeated.

-23. -webkit-mask-box-image-slice: Defines the inward offsets of the mask border image.
+**23. -webkit-mask-box-image-slice:** Defines the inward offsets of the mask border image.

-24. -webkit-mask-box-image-source: Specifies the image to be used as a mask border.
+**24. -webkit-mask-box-image-source:** Specifies the image to be used as a mask border.

-25. -webkit-mask-box-image-width: Specifies the width of the mask border image.
+**25. -webkit-mask-box-image-width:** Specifies the width of the mask border image.

-26. -webkit-mask-clip: Defines the masking region of the element.
+**26. -webkit-mask-clip:** Defines the masking region of the element.

-27. -webkit-mask-composite: Sets how the mask layers are composited together.
+**27. -webkit-mask-composite:** Sets how the mask layers are composited together.

-28. -webkit-mask-image: Sets the image to be used as a mask.
+**28. -webkit-mask-image:** Sets the image to be used as a mask.

-29. -webkit-mask-origin: Specifies the positioning area of the mask layer.
+**29. -webkit-mask-origin:** Specifies the positioning area of the mask layer.

-30. -webkit-mask-position: Sets the position of the mask layer.
+**30. -webkit-mask-position:** Sets the position of the mask layer.

-31. -webkit-mask-repeat: Specifies how the mask image is repeated.
+**31. -webkit-mask-repeat:** Specifies how the mask image is repeated.

-32. -webkit-mask-size: Sets the size of the mask layer.
+**32. -webkit-mask-size:** Sets the size of the mask layer.

-33. -webkit-text-fill-color: Sets the fill color of the text.
+**33. -webkit-text-fill-color:** Sets the fill color of the text.

-34. -webkit-text-stroke: Specifies the width, style, and color of the text stroke.
+**34. -webkit-text-stroke:** Specifies the width, style, and color of the text stroke.

-35. -webkit-text-stroke-color: Sets the color of the text stroke.
+**35. -webkit-text-stroke-color:** Sets the color of the text stroke.

-36. -webkit-text-stroke-width: Sets the width of the text stroke.
+**36. -webkit-text-stroke-width:** Sets the width of the text stroke.

-37. @keyframes: Defines animations.
+**37. @keyframes:** Defines animations.

-38. align-content: Aligns the content inside a flex container.
+**38. align-content:** Aligns the content inside a flex container.

-39. align-items: Aligns items inside a flex container.
+**39. align-items:** Aligns items inside a flex container.

-40. align-self: Aligns an item inside a flex container, overriding the align-items value.
+**40. align-self:** Aligns an item inside a flex container, overriding the align-items value.

-41. all: Resets all CSS properties to their initial values.
+**41. all:** Resets all CSS properties to their initial values.

-42. animation: Defines an animation.
+**42. animation:** Defines an animation.

-43. animation-delay: Specifies the delay before an animation starts.
+**43. animation-delay:** Specifies the delay before an animation starts.

-44. animation-direction: Defines the direction of an animation.
+**44. animation-direction:** Defines the direction of an animation.

-45. animation-duration: Specifies the duration of an animation.
+**45. animation-duration:** Specifies the duration of an animation.

-46. animation-fill-mode: Specifies how an animation should apply styles before and after it is executing.
+**46. animation-fill-mode:** Specifies how an animation should apply styles before and after it is executing.

-47. animation-iteration-count: Specifies the number of times an animation should be played.
+**47. animation-iteration-count:** Specifies the number of times an animation should be played.

-48. animation-name: Specifies the name of the @keyframes animation to use.
+**48. animation-name:** Specifies the name of the @keyframes animation to use.

-49. animation-play-state: Defines whether an animation is running or paused.
+**49. animation-play-state:** Defines whether an animation is running or paused.

-50. animation-timing-function: Specifies the speed curve of an animation.
+**50. animation-timing-function:** Specifies the speed curve of an animation.

-51. backface-visibility: Defines whether or not the back face of an element should be visible when facing the user.
+**51. backface-visibility:** Defines whether or not the back face of an element should be visible when facing the user.

-52. backdrop-filter: Applies graphical effects such as blurring or color shifting to the area behind an element.
+**52. backdrop-filter:** Applies graphical effects such as blurring or color shifting to the area behind an element.

-53. background: Sets multiple background properties in one declaration.
+**53. background:** Sets multiple background properties in one declaration.

-54. background-attachment: Sets whether a background image is fixed or scrolls with the rest of the page.
+**54. background-attachment:** Sets whether a background image is fixed or scrolls with the rest of the page.

-55. background-blend-mode: Specifies how the background image should blend with the element's background color or other background images.
+**55. background-blend-mode:** Specifies how the background image should blend with the element's background color or other background images.

-56. background-color: Sets the background color of an element.
+**56. background-color:** Sets the background color of an element.

-57. background-image: Sets one or more background images for an element.
+**57. background-image:** Sets one or more background images for an element.

-58. background-origin: Specifies where the background image(s) should originate from.
+**58. background-origin:** Specifies where the background image(s) should originate from.

-59. background-position: Sets the starting position of a background image.
+**59. background-position:** Sets the starting position of a background image.

-60. background-repeat: Sets how a background image will be repeated.
+**60. background-repeat:** Sets how a background image will be repeated.

-61. background-size: Specifies the size of the background images.
+**61. background-size:** Specifies the size of the background images.

-62. border: Sets all the border properties in one declaration.
+**62. border:** Sets all the border properties in one declaration.

-63. border-bottom: Sets all the bottom border properties in one declaration.
+**63. border-bottom:** Sets all the bottom border properties in one declaration.

-64. border-bottom-color: Sets the color of the bottom border.
+**64. border-bottom-color:** Sets the color of the bottom border.

-65. border-bottom-left-radius: Defines the shape of the bottom-left corner of the border.
+**65. border-bottom-left-radius:** Defines the shape of the bottom-left corner of the border.

-66. border-bottom-right-radius: Defines the shape of the bottom-right corner of the border.
+**66. border-bottom-right-radius:** Defines the shape of the bottom-right corner of the border.

-67. border-bottom-style: Sets the style of the bottom border.
+**67. border-bottom-style:** Sets the style of the bottom border.

-68. border-bottom-width: Sets the width of the bottom border.
+**68. border-bottom-width:** Sets the width of the bottom border.

-69. border-collapse: Sets whether table borders should collapse into a single border or be separate.
+**69. border-collapse:** Sets whether table borders should collapse into a single border or be separate.

-70. border-color: Sets the color of the border.
+**70. border-color:** Sets the color of the border.

-71. border-image: Sets the image to be used as a border.
+**71. border-image:** Sets the image to be used as a border.

-72. border-image-outset: Specifies the amount by which the border image area extends beyond the border box.
+**72. border-image-outset:** Specifies the amount by which the border image area extends beyond the border box.

-73. border-image-repeat: Specifies how the border image is repeated.
+**73. border-image-repeat:** Specifies how the border image is repeated.

-74. border-image-slice: Defines the inward offsets of the border image.
+**74. border-image-slice:** Defines the inward offsets of the border image.

-75. border-image-source: Specifies the image to be used as a border.
+**75. border-image-source:** Specifies the image to be used as a border.

-76. border-image-width: Specifies the width of the border image.
+**76. border-image-width:** Specifies the width of the border image.

-77. border-left: Sets all the left border properties in one declaration.
+**77. border-left:** Sets all the left border properties in one declaration.

-78. border-left-color: Sets the color of the left border.
+**78. border-left-color:** Sets the color of the left border.

-79. border-left-style: Sets the style of the left border.
+**79. border-left-style:** Sets the style of the left border.

-80. border-left-width: Sets the width of the left border.
+**80. border-left-width:** Sets the width of the left border.

-81. border-radius: A shorthand property for setting the border-radius properties.
+**81. border-radius:** A shorthand property for setting the border-radius properties.

-82. border-right: Sets all the right border properties in one declaration.
+**82. border-right:** Sets all the right border properties in one declaration.

-83. border-right-color: Sets the color of the right border.
+**83. border-right-color:** Sets the color of the right border.

-84. border-right-style: Sets the style of the right border.
+**84. border-right-style:** Sets the style of the right border.

-85. border-right-width: Sets the width of the right border.
+**85. border-right-width:** Sets the width of the right border.

-86. border-spacing: Sets the distance between the borders of adjacent table cells.
+**86. border-spacing:** Sets the spacing between cells in a table.

-87. border-style: Sets the style of the border.
+**87. border-style:** Sets the style of the border.

-88. border-top: Sets all the top border properties in one declaration.
+**88. border-top:** Sets all the top border properties in one declaration.

-89. border-top-color: Sets the color of the top border.
+**89. border-top-color:** Sets the color of the top border.

-90. border-top-left-radius: Defines the shape of the top-left corner of the border.
+**90. border-top-left-radius:** Defines the shape of the top-left corner of the border.

-91. border-top-right-radius: Defines the shape of the top-right corner of the border.
+**91. border-top-right-radius:** Defines the shape of the top-right corner of the border.

-92. border-top-style: Sets the style of the top border.
+**92. border-top-style:** Sets the style of the top border.

-93. border-top-width: Sets the width of the top border.
+**93. border-top-width:** Sets the width of the top border.

-94. border-width: Sets the width of the border.
+**94. border-width:** Sets the width of the border.

-95. bottom: Sets the bottom position of a positioned element.
+**95. bottom:** Specifies the bottom position of a positioned element.

-96. box-decoration-break: Specifies how the backgrounds, borders, padding, and content of an element should be broken across multiple lines/columns.
+**96. box-decoration-break:** Sets how the background, padding, and border of an element are displayed when broken across multiple lines.

-97. box-shadow: Attaches one or more shadows to an element.
+**97. box-shadow:** Attaches one or more drop-shadows to the box.

-98. box-sizing: Defines how the total width and height of an element is calculated.
+**98. box-sizing:** Defines how the total width and height of an element is calculated.

-99. caption-side: Specifies the placement of a table caption.
+**99. break-after:** Sets how the page, column, or region should break after an element.

-100. caret-color: Sets the color of the cursor (caret) in inputs, textareas, or other elements that are editable.
+**100. break-before:** Sets how the page, column, or region should break before an element.

 101. clear: Sets the position of the element in relation to floating elements.
 102. clip: Clips an absolutely positioned element.
 103. clip-path: Defines a clipping region to an element.